 On 14 November 2020, the two subclasses for this visa (previously the onshore/offshore version) were merged into one subclass, being the Subclass 858 visa.

-How can I be eligible for the Distinguished Talent visa?
+How can I be eligible for the Global Talent visa?

 This visa targets individuals with an internationally recognised record of exceptional and outstanding achievement in either: